Discrimination standards

 • must take all necessary steps to prevent, address and report discrimination, harassment and bullying in the workplace

-• must know, understand, and comply with the Code of Conduct procedures and all ethical and legal responsibilities that apply.
+• must know, understand, and comply with the department's Code of ethics and conduct policy document and all ethical and legal responsibilities that apply.

 Senior employees (including senior executives, senior officers, principals, managers and supervisors):